2026 FIFA World Cup Stadiums: All 16 Venues, Cities & Capacities

 Canada

 Public transit makes travel simple.
-Vancouver’s SkyTrain and Toronto’s GO Transit both connect directly to stadiums.
-The mild summer climate will make watching outdoor matches comfortable.
+Vancouver’s SkyTrain runs to BC Place.
+Toronto’s GO Transit reaches BMO Field.
+The mild summer climate makes outdoor matches comfortable.

 Mexico